-As noted, there is considerable work to be done in terms of mechanical properties (lead pull, ball and chip shear), joint x-rays for voids and BGA flaws, and stress testing via thermal cycling (0 to 100 °C) followed by more mechanical testing.
+There is considerable work to be done in terms of mechanical properties (lead pull, ball and chip shear), joint x-rays for voids and BGA flaws, and stress testing via thermal cycling (0 to 100 °C) followed by more mechanical testing.
 Further analysis on lead finishes also is in progress and requires this data.